-Whilst not being able to distinguish these two scenarios, taking account of the weight of evidence at that time, the AER concluded that there was persuasive evidence to depart from the previously adopted MRP of 6 percent, and proposed an MRP of 6.5 percent for the period of the determination (2009 to 2015).
+The AER did not take a view of which of these scenarios is more likely, but in any case concluded that there was persuasive evidence to depart from the previously adopted MRP of 6 per cent, and proposed an MRP of 6.5 per cent to be applied in WACC determinations for the period 2009 to 2015.

-More recently, the ACCC has reversed this position on the MRP, with the ACCC in its recent final decision on Australia Post arguing that post GFC market conditions have improved and that a MRP of six percent is now appropriate.
+More recently, the ACCC has reversed this position on the MRP, with the ACCC in its recent final decision on Australia Post arguing that post GFC market conditions have improved and that a MRP of 6.0 per cent is now appropriate.

-PwC recommends a value of the MRP of 6.0 per cent taking into account emerging regulatory position for a reversion to a long-standing position of adopting an MRP of 6.0 per cent after raising the value of the MRP to 6.5 for a period in response to the GFC
+PwC recommends a value of the MRP of 6.0 per cent taking into account an emerging regulatory position for a reversion to a long-standing position of adopting an MRP of 6.0 per cent after contemplating a higher value of 6.5 per cent for a period during and after the global financial crisis.